Tawakkol Karman

-Karman gained prominence in her country after 2005 in her roles as a Yemeni journalist and an advocate for a mobile phone news service denied a license in 2007, after which she led protests for press freedom.
-She organized weekly protests after May 2007 expanding the issues for reform.
-She redirected the Yemeni protests to support the "Jasmine Revolution," as she calls the Arab Spring, after the Tunisian people overthrew the government of Zine El Abidine Ben Ali in January 2011.
-She was a vocal opponent who called for the end of President Ali Abdullah Saleh's regime.
+Karman gained prominence in Yemen after 2005 as a Yemeni journalist and an advocate for press freedom, particularly following the denial of a license for a mobile phone news service in 2007, after which she led protests.
+After May 2007, she organized weekly protests advocating for broader reforms in Yemen.
+In early 2011, she shifted the protests to align with the broader Arab Spring movement, inspired by the Tunisian revolution that overthrew the government of Zine El Abidine Ben Ali.
+She was a vocal opponent who called for the end of President Ali Abdullah Saleh's government.